BareWareGames/Bareware-Games/README.md

 Bareware-Games
 ==============
-Copyright Bareware Games 2014
+Copyright Bareware Games 2014.
-All rights belong to Mitchel Eppich
+All rights belong to Mitchel Eppich.